ZhangYH0502/TAPred-Model/README.md

     (a) IS/OS layer segmentation, which can be segmented by an automated or manual layer segmentation method;
     (b) GA registration: which can be performed with the automated registration method or manual registration;
-    (c) GA segmentation: the segmented GA masks can be used train the model as supervision labels, which can be obtained                         by automated GA segmentation method or manual annotation.
+    (c) GA segmentation: the segmented GA masks can be used train the model as supervision labels, which can be obtained                         by automated GA segmentation method or manual annotation. the pre-precessing codes can be found in "TAPred-Model/data_prepare/preprocess"

 (3) Run "data_prepare/preprocess/flatten_img.m" to flatten the images.